 Calculation: # of goals let in from midfield / total # of goals let in

-Rob Vargo with 1 out of 21 total goals let in for 4.76%
+Leaders: Rob Vargo with 1 out of 21 total goals let in for 4.76%

 There's only one Robbie Vargo!
 There's only one Robbie Vargo!
 There's only onnne Robbie Vargo!!
 Ah yes, for the Blues there is only one Rob Vargo and that means there's only one goalie and, in turn, only one person that could possibly let in a ball that was shot from midfield.
 I don't remember what game it was or what the final score ended up being, but he got toasted from 50 yards and it was BLOODY INFURIATING.
 Dr Salamander found it disturbing that a fellow CMU grad didn't calculate the appropriate angle between where the ball was struck and where his net was and even brought up concerns regarding the authenticity of Vargo's CMU diploma, stating that even a graduate of Penn State grad could make that calculation on the fly.
 But what can you say about this iron horse?
 He's been around West Mifflin longer than the WMFC ground itself.
 He's allowed a howler every now and again.